Two takes on Taylor Swift’s ‘Midnights’

 While ‘Midnights’ may seem like just another pop-album, the brutally honest lyrics that describe how everyone feels during restless nights, say otherwise.

-Maggie Davis is currently a freshman at Del Val and a first year writer for The Delphi.
-She plays soccer for Del Val and aspires to join more sports as...
+Maggie Davis is currently a sophomore at Del Val and a second year writer for The Delphi.
+She plays soccer for Del Val as well as lacrosse and basketball....

 On October 21 at midnight — sharp, Taylor Swift released her new album, “Midnights,” and her fans were thrilled.